SwiftStudies/OysterKit/README.md

 OysterKit is a framework that provides a native Swift scanning, lexical analysis, and parsing capabilities.
 In addition it provides a language that can be used to rapidly define the rules used by OysterKit called STLR (see [STLR.md](https://github.com/SwiftStudies/OysterKit/blob/master/STLR.md)).

+There is a command line tool that enables you to test grammars defined in STLR and generate parsers in Swift based on grammars [available here](https://github.com/SwiftStudies/STLR/)

 For those that used v1.0 there are significant performance and capability benefits of moving to v2.
 I have not yet built an OKScript translator, but that could quite easily be done if there is demand.

 ## Key Features